Squid Game

-Squid Game is a South Korean dystopian survival thriller drama television series created, written and directed by Hwang Dong-hyuk for Netflix.
-The series revolves around a secret contest where 456 players, all of whom are in deep financial hardship, risk their lives to play a series of children's games that result in death if eliminated, for the chance to win a prize.
-The series' title draws from ojingeo ("squid"), a Korean children's game.
+Squid Game is a South Korean dystopian survival thriller drama television series created, written, and directed by Hwang Dong-hyuk for Netflix.
+The series depicts a secret contest where 456 players, all of whom are in deep financial hardship, risk their lives to play a series of children's games that result in death if eliminated, for the chance to win a prize.
+The series' title draws from ("squid"), a Korean children's game.
 Lee Jung-jae, who portrays series protagonist Seong Gi-hun, leads an ensemble cast.

-Hwang conceived the idea based on his own economic struggles, as well as the class disparity in South Korea and capitalism.
-Although he wrote the story in 2009, Hwang could not find a production company to fund the idea until Netflix took an interest around 2019 as part of a drive to expand their foreign programming offerings.
+Hwang conceived Squid Game based on his own economic struggles, as well as the class disparity in South Korea and capitalism.
+Although he wrote the story in 2009, Hwang could not find a production company to fund the idea until Netflix took an interest around 2019 as part of a drive to expand its foreign programming offerings.

 The first season of Squid Game was released worldwide on September 17, 2021, to critical acclaim and international attention.
 It became Netflix's most-watched series and received numerous accolades, including six Primetime Emmy Awards and one Golden Globe.
-The second season was released on December 26, 2024, followed by the third and final season, which was filmed back-to-back with the second, on June 27, 2025.
-The final two seasons were met with generally positive reviews from critics.
+The second season was released on December 26, 2024, followed by the third and final season on June 27, 2025.
+The final two seasons, filmed back-to-back, were met with generally positive reviews from critics but were considered inferior to the first season.
+Squid Game has become one of Netflix's flagship series.